 Yet despite this aversion to it, it is still the go-to in articles and blogs, because it is the most widely understood.
 Meanwhile, other terms such as “beyond the academy,” “beyond the professoriate,” “non-professorial employment” have emerged.
 Along with these more precise and positive terms, our team at Georgetown has been using the term “beyond academia.”
 While it has been said that these terms do not fully acknowledge the sense of identity loss when one is no longer “in academia,” it reflects a fair repositioning of the academy as something that can be moved past without all being lost.

 The opaqueness of “public humanities” is perhaps a problem that can only be resolved when the impact of humanities projects and initiatives, such as those on the new NHA database Humanities For All, becomes stable and lasting enough to quantify.
 At the moment, these projects expose the need for the term “public humanities” by bridging the gaps between scholarly work, civic engagement, and collaboration with artists and various social publics.

 Meanwhile, work in the movement called "Engaged and Public Humanities" continues to grow.
 At Georgetown, we use this term as we seek to facilitate a space for humanities scholarship to blossom in the public sphere in exciting interdisciplinary ways.

-As we move forward, humanities graduate students and departments can embrace the evolving language that will describe efforts to bring humanities approaches to public issues and celebrates the innovative work of graduate students who pursue varied career outcomes.
+As we move forward, humanities graduate students and departments can embrace the evolving language that will describe efforts to bring humanities approaches to public issues and celebrate the innovative work of graduate students who pursue varied career outcomes.
 To go beyond “alt-ac” will require us to rethink how we value these careers — and the scholars pursuing them.

 Whatever term we choose should reflect an understanding that varied career trajectories for graduate students in the humanities are of equal value to the work of the professoriate.